vmario89/stl-thumbnailer/README.md

 ### Install OpenSCAD

-This project use [OpenSCAD](http://www.openscad.org/) for thumbnails preview.
-You must install OpenSCAD before using it.
+This project use [OpenSCAD](http://www.openscad.org/) for thumbnails preview

-	sudo dnf install openscad

 ### Install stl-thumbnailer